 The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

-The areas involving accounting estimates for the Company are as follows: share based payments and accrued liabilities.
+The areas involving accounting estimates for the Company are as follows: share based payments, going concern, deferred taxes and accrued liabilities.